Table of Contents

 Here’s how we tested Bluetooth record players for this review:

-- Connectivity: How does the record player connect?
+- Bluetooth Connectivity: How does the record player connect?
 Is it just Bluetooth?
-Does it have a built-in speaker?
+Does it have built-in speakers?
 Can you pair it to bookshelf speakers?
 Players with more connections scored higher.

 - Audio Quality: More expensive players typically have better sound — but is that really true?
 We tested the audio sound through a few different kinds of audio playback devices to determine how records sounded.

-- Price: How much is going to cost you, the consumer, for this record player?
+- Price: How much is going to cost you, the consumer, for this Bluetooth record player?

 - Looks: While they aren’t everything, how does the record player look, aesthetically speaking?

 Why Trust SPY When Shopping for the Best Bluetooth Record Player?